mwouts/jupytext/docs/config.md

 default_notebook_metadata_filter = "-jupytext.text_representation.jupytext_version"
 ```

+Finally, to hide the notebook metadata in an HTML comment in Markdown files, use the option `hide_notebook_metadata`.

 ### More options

 There are a couple more options available - please have a look at the `JupytextConfiguration` class in [config.py](https://github.com/mwouts/jupytext/blob/master/jupytext/config.py).